sdhanda341/Sunil/README.md

-# Sunil
-Assisgnment
-please open file "Sunil.assignment.html" with help of your internet browser and you can see a form which was given in assignment .
+Please open file "Sunil.assignment.html" with help of your internet browser and you can see a form which was given in assignment .